-Principle 23: Disclosure of rules, key CCAS 17Ad-22(e)(23) procedures, and market data An FMI should have clear and comprehensive rules and procedures and should provide sufficient information to enable participants to have an accurate understanding of the risks, fees, and other material costs they incur by participating in the FMI.
-All relevant rules and key procedures should Each covered clearing agency shall establish, implement, maintain and enforce written policies and procedures reasonably designed to, as applicable: (23) Provide for the following: (i) Publicly disclosing all relevant FMI.
-All relevant rules and key procedures should be publicly disclosed.
-Key consideration 1: An FMI should adopt clear and comprehensive rules and procedures that are fully disclosed to participants.
-Relevant rules and key procedures should also be publicly disclosed.
-Key consideration 2: An FMI should disclose clear descriptions of the system's design and operations, as well as the FMI's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the FMI.
-Key consideration 3: An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI.
-Key consideration 4: An FMI should publicly disclose its fees at the level of individual services it offers as well as its policies on any available discounts.
-The FMI should provide clear descriptions of priced services for comparability purposes.
-Key consideration 5: An FMI should complete regularly and disclose publicly responses to the CPSS-IOSCO disclosure framework for financial market infrastructures.
-An FMI also should, at a minimum, disclose basic data on transaction (i) Publicly disclosing all relevant rules and material procedures, including key aspects of its default rules and procedures; (ii) Providing sufficient information to enable participants to identify and evaluate the risks, fees, and other material costs they incur by participating in the covered clearing agency; (iii) Publicly disclosing relevant basic data on transaction volume and values; (iv) A comprehensive public disclosure that describes its material rules, policies, and procedures regarding its legal, governance, risk management, and operating framework, accurate in all material respects at the time of publication, that includes: (A) Executive summary.
-An executive summary of the key points from paragraphs (e)(23)(iv)(B), (C), and (D) of this section; (B) Summary of material changes since the last update of paragraph (e)(23)(iv)(C) or (D) of this section; (C) General background on the covered clearing agency.
-A description of: (1) The covered clearing agency's function and the markets it serves; volumes and values.
-(2) Basic data and performance statistics on the covered clearing agency's services and operations, such as basic volume and value statistics by product type, average aggregate intraday exposures to its participants, and statistics on the covered clearing agency's operational reliability; and (3) The covered clearing agency's general organization, legal and regulatory framework, and system design and operations; and
+Each covered clearing agency shall establish, implement, maintain and enforce written policies and procedures reasonably designed to, as applicable:

+- (23) Provide for the following: - (i) Publicly disclosing all relevant rules and material procedures, including key aspects of its default rules and procedures; - (ii) Providing sufficient information to enable participants to identify and evaluate the risks, fees, and other material costs they incur by participating in the covered clearing agency; - (iii) Publicly disclosing relevant basic data on transaction volume and values; - (iv) A comprehensive public disclosure that describes its material rules, policies, and procedures regarding its legal, governance, risk management, and operating framework, accurate in all material respects at the time of publication, that includes: - (A) Executive summary.
+An executive summary of the key points from paragraphs (e)(23)(iv)(B), (C), and (D) of this section; - (B) Summary of material changes since the last update of the disclosure.
+A summary of the material changes since the last update of paragraph (e)(23)(iv)(C) or (D) of this section; - (C) General background on the covered clearing agency.
+A description of: - (1) The covered clearing agency's function and the markets it serves; - (2) Basic data and performance statistics on the covered clearing agency's services and operations, such as basic volume and value statistics by product type, average aggregate intraday exposures to its participants, and statistics on the covered clearing agency's operational reliability; and - (3) The covered clearing agency's general organization, legal and regulatory framework, and system design and operations; and this section remain accurate in all material respects.